 Insurance Company

-Many different insurance providers offer pet insurance policies.
-Some companies focus on pet insurance only, while others may cover a wider variety of insurance options.
-It’s recommended to research each company and compare their plans and pricing to the others, so you can have the full scope of knowledge for each one.
+Many insurance providers offer pet insurance policies.
+Some companies focus on pet insurance only, while others may cover various insurance options.
+It’s recommended to research each company and compare their plans and pricing to the others so you can have the full scope of knowledge for each one.
 This will help you in your decision-making.

 Policy/Plan Type

-Each company will likely offer a variety of plans that have different levels of coverage and deductibles.
+Each company has various plans with different levels of coverage and deductibles.
 Pet insurance operates by reimbursement, where you cover the cost upfront and then submit a claim.
 The insurance company will then reimburse you for any costs that fall within your plan’s eligibility.

 Species

 Pet insurance costs will be dependent on which type of pet you have.
-Most companies offer coverage for cats and dogs, with cats typically costing less for coverage each month in comparison to dogs.
-For coverage of other pets such as birds and exotics, policies are much more limited and currently offered by Nationwide only.
+Most companies offer coverage for cats and dogs, with cats typically costing less each month in comparison to dogs.
+For coverage of other pets, such as birds and exotics, policies are much more limited and currently offered by Nationwide only.

 Breed/Size

-Not only does species matter, but so does breed and size.
-Some breeds are more prone to suffer from certain health ailments and insurance companies will consider this.
-Larger animals and those that are predisposed to a variety of health conditions will likely cost a little more.
+Not only does the species matter, but so does the breed and size of the pet.
+Some breeds are more prone to severe health ailments, and insurance companies consider that when developing their rates.
+Larger animals and those predisposed to various health conditions will cost a little more.

 Age

-Age will also play a key factor in determining your costs for pet insurance.
-More health problems tend to show up during the senior years, which typically results in a higher premium for older pets.
+The pet’s age will also play a vital role in determining your costs for pet insurance.
+More health problems tend to appear during the senior years, which typically results in a higher premium for older pets.

 Geographical Location

-Your location will also play a role in overall costs.
-Insurance policies will undoubtedly vary in cost from sea to shining sea.
-The cost of living is variable depending on geographical location and whether you are in a rural or urban setting.
-You’ll be asked to enter your zip code when obtaining a quote, so the provider will give you the precise rate for your specific location.
+Your location will also play a role in the overall costs.
+Insurance policies vary in cost from sea to shining sea.
+The cost of living varies depending on the geographical location and whether you are in a rural or urban setting.
+When obtaining a quote, you’ll be asked to enter your zip code so the provider can give you the precise rate for your specific location.

 No matter where you live, good healthcare for your pet can get expensive.
 You may want to consider a pet insurance company like Lemonade to help you manage the costs.